Table of Contents

 When sourcing power banks, always verify certifications with suppliers.
 Our OEM/ODM services include full certification support for your target markets.

-Selecting the right capacity requires understanding your device's battery size, usage patterns, and travel requirements.
-This data-driven approach ensures you never run out of power or overspend on unnecessary capacity.
+Pick the right capacity by knowing your device's battery size, use habits, and travel needs.
+This data-based method makes sure you never run out of power or spend too much on extra capacity.

 Step 1: Know Your Device Battery Size